grafana/grafana/docs/sources/live/configuration.md

 See [more information on Nginx web site](https://www.nginx.com/blog/websocket-nginx/).
 Refer to your load balancer/reverse proxy documentation to find out more information on dealing with WebSocket connections.

 Some corporate proxies can remove headers required to properly establish WebSocket connection.
 In this case you should tune intermediate proxies to not remove required headers.
 But the better way may me using Grafana with TLS.
-In this case WebSocket connection will also inherit TLS and thus must fully resolve proxy problem.
+In this case WebSocket connection will also inherit TLS and thus must be handled transparently by proxies.

 Proxies like Nginx and Envoy have default limits on maximum number of connections which can be established.
 Make sure you have a reasonable limit for max number of incoming and outgoing connections in your proxy configuration.